moeleak/ml-nix-flake/README.md

 # ml-nix-flake
-A simple nix flake to start ML env
+A simple nix flake to start ML env out of the box

 ## Usage
 ```